valleyofdawn/TreeTag/README.md

 # TreeTag

 TreeTag is a lightweight Python package that automatically annotates single-cell RNA-seq data.
 It reads two editable YAML files: one lays out the hierarchy of cell types, and the other lists positive and negative marker genes.
-TreeTag promotes quick, interactive adjustment of marker sets and ontologies by keeping marker rules human-readable, and performing near-instant reannotation.
+TreeTag promotes quick, interactive adjustment of marker sets and ontologies by keeping marker rules human-readable, and performing near-instant re-annotation.
 Marker pruning avoids misleading assignments from dataset- or batch-specific markers, while smoothing helps overcome inherent scRNA-seq sparsity by integrating consistent signals from a PCA-driven neighborhood embedding.

 ---